FAIRmat-NFDI/AreaC-DOC/docs/custom_schemas/h5md/observables.md

 :   describes the particles involved in determining the property.
 For example, for a radial distribution function between particles of type `A` and `B`, `label` might be set to `A-B`

 * `n_variables`
 :   dimensionality of the observable.
-Can also be infered from leading dimension of `bins`.
+Can also be inferred from leading dimension of `bins`.

 * `variables_name`
 :   name/description of the independent variables along which the observable is defined.

 * `n_bins`
 :   number of bins along each dimension of the observable.
 Either single Integer for 1-D observables, or a list of Integers for multi-dimensional observable.
-Can also be infered from dimensions of `bins`.
+Can also be inferred from dimensions of `bins`.

 * `bins`
 :   value of the bins used for calculating the observable along each dimension of the observable.